d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

 ## Transformation strategies

-Methods of the wrapper are joined with environment objects through transformation strategies.
+Methods of the wrapper are joined with environment objects through transformation strategies or rules.
 Each strategy is just a strategy, registered in [IOC](IOCExample.html), it takes some arguments and returns the result of computations.

 ### In/getter